Millerbots-2549/scouting/ReadMe.md

 # Helpful Application Links

+- The main page is: http://localhost:8080/scouting
+- The main survey page is: http://localhost:8080/scouting/scouting.html
+- The main results page is: http://localhost:8080/scouting/results.html

-The link to the Swagger docs is: http://localhost:8080/scouting/swagger-ui.html
+The link to the Swagger docs is: http://localhost:8080/scouting/swagger-ui/

 The other links are:
 - GET: http://localhost:8080/scouting/events